viniciussantos45/fast-food-tech-challenge/README.md

 - `ComboRepository.ts`: Interface for the combo repository.
 - `ComboEvents.ts`: Events like `ComboCreated` and `ComboUpdated`.

-## Domain Services
+## Domain UseCases

-- `ProductService.ts`: Services related to product management.
+- `ProductUseCase.ts`: UseCases related to product management.
-- `OrderService.ts`: Services for handling orders, including confirmation and status updates.
+- `OrderUseCase.ts`: UseCases for handling orders, including confirmation and status updates.
-- `CustomerService.ts`: Services for managing customers, including registration and data updates.
+- `CustomerUseCase.ts`: UseCases for managing customers, including registration and data updates.
-- `ComboService.ts`: Services for managing the creation and modification of combos.
+- `ComboUseCase.ts`: UseCases for managing the creation and modification of combos.

 Please refer to the individual files for more details on their implementation.